-This list does not contain everything of this irreparable damage.
-So, make sure to go for a professional inspection after having any sort of cracks or damage.
+This list does not contain everything about this irreparable damage.
+So, make sure to go for a professional inspection after any cracks or damage.

 4. Loss of Pressure

-There are a lot of reasons for tires to lose their pressure such as natural emission pressurized air, damaged rim, valve insert, etc. No matter what the reason is, it’s going to be alarming for the riders because it causes a decrease in tire performance, hampers safe journeys, and so on.
-So, if you observe an imbalance of pressure on your motorcycle tires, you should immediately set it out for professionals’ treatments.
+There are many reasons for tires to lose their pressure, such as natural emissions, pressurized air, damaged rim, valve insert, etc. No matter what the reason is, it will be alarming for the riders because it causes a decrease in tire performance, hampers safe journeys, and so on.
+So, if you observe an imbalance of pressure on your motorcycle tires, you should immediately set it out for professional treatments.

 5. Mileage of Tires

-So, if you find your tires exceed this limit, let it for a professional inspection.
+So, if your tires exceed this limit, let it for a professional inspection.

 6. Wrong Tire Selection

 The manufacturers of vehicles recommend accessories that may need to be replaced from time to time.
 The same thing applies to motorcycles.
-If you are going to replace your motorcycle tires, don’t forget to check out the suggestions of the manufacturer.
+If you are going to replace your motorcycle tires, don’t forget to check out the manufacturer’s suggestions.

-However, to get the best experience, pick the tires that have the same design, tread, and wear pattern for the front and back.
+However, to get the best experience, pick the tires with the same design, tread, and wear pattern for the front and back.
 Otherwise, you might lose balance and stability while driving on uneven or wet surfaces.

 In case you made any wrong tire selection disrupting your rides, you must get a tire replacement as soon as possible.
 Many professionals are out there to help you in that case.

-You just went through a lot of information on how long do motorcycle tires last, and you should be pretty clear on it by now.
-As you saw, no one thing determines the lifespan of the motorbikes’ tires.
+You just went through a lot of information on how long motorcycle tires last, and you should be pretty clear on it by now.
+As you saw, no one thing determines the lifespan of the motorbike’s tires.

 However, if you want to get the best out of the durability, you should consider using the information given on the factors that influence the lifespan of the tires.

-That’ll definitely help you get a more enjoyable ride on your bike rather than using a defective tire on your bike which risks accidents.
+That’ll help you get a more enjoyable ride on your bike rather than using a defective tire, which risks accidents.

 - Who Makes AAA Batteries?